BlockchainCommons/SmartCustodyBook/manuscript/02-scenario.md

 **Created Adversary:** [Physical Theft, Casual](#adversary-physical-theft-casual) or [Institutional Theft](#adversary-institutional-theft)

 _A Metal Tile with an Engraver is primarily an alternative to CryptoTag, which means that it can similarly increase protection against [Disaster](#adversary-disaster) or [Key Fragility](#adversary-key-fragility).
 The advantage of using a Engraved Metal Tile is that it's simpler and cheaper; the disadvantage is that it's more prone to [User Error](#adversary-user-error), as it can be harder to read the letters.
-Both Steel and Titanium options are available: be aware that Steel has a slightly lower melting point than Titanium.
+(If you prefer, stamp it [by hand](https://stampingblanks.com/Stamp-Sets/).
+Both Steel and Titanium options are available: be aware that Steel has a slightly lower melting point than Titanium, and beware that some tiles advertised as steel are actually aluminum, which has an even lower melting point.
+(Read the fine print!)
 Of course, having a engraved tile in addition to the high-end CryptoTag can increase protection even more._

 _As with any unencrypted copy of your master seed, you should protect it somewhere like a safety deposit box, or you'll increase your vulnerability to [Physical Theft, Casual](#adversary-physical-theft-casual).
 However doing so increases the likelihood of [Institutional Theft](#adversary-institutional-theft), so be sure to assess which is more likely given your situation._